knpuniversity/javascript/knpu/ep3-webpack/commons-chunk-plugin.md

 ## Adding the CommonsChunkPlugin

 ***TIP
-There is a different solution for Webpack 4 called `SplitChunkPlugin`.
-Feel free to ask questions if you want to know how to get it work.
+There is a different solution for Webpack 4 called `SplitChunksPlugin`.
+Feel free to ask questions if you want to know how to get it working.
 The easiest way is to use Webpack Encore, which supports this feature out-of-the box.
 ***